AZR88/AZR88/README.md

-- 👋 Hi, I’m @AZR88
+- 👋 Hi, I’m Azriel Amaldany
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Mobile Development
 - 🌱 I’m currently learning flutter
 - 📫 How to reach me DM at @Ziel_88